 This is one of the many features that Vexels has created specifically for print-on-demand sellers.
-In a nutshell, you are able to turn one template into numerous designs.
-Each scalable designs can be repurposed for any product type that you want to sell (ie. t-shirts, mugs, pillows, etc).
+In a nutshell, you are able to turn one template into hundreds of unique designs.
+Each scalable design can be repurposed for any product type that you want to sell (ie. t-shirts, mugs, pillows, etc).

-Coupling the cover design options available through Vexels with interior creation resources like Pixel POD and Book Bolt, it is extremely feasible to generate hundreds of unique designs for your low and no content book business.
+Coupling the cover design options available through Vexels with interior design creation resources like Pixel POD and Book Bolt, it is possible to generate hundreds of unique designs for your low and no content book business.

 While you’re at it, make sure to check out my 12 Low Content Notebook Ideas for Amazon KDP.

 When it comes to pricing, Vexels gives you several options to choose from:

 - Purchase a Merch subscription (3 tier levels available)

 - Purchase a Design subscription (3 tier levels available)